CREPE: Controlling Diffusion with Replica Exchange: Experiments

 \paragraph{CREPE with Online Refinement} An advantage of training an unconditional model and stitching with CREPE is that it offers greater flexibility in specifying the reward function, and it naturally extends to online settings where new constraints may be introduced on the fly.
 To show this, we first run CREPE to navigate from the initial to the final target, and then add an additional reward that requires the trajectory to pass through an intermediate point.
 In \Cref{fig:maze_samples}, we visualise stitched trajectory samples produced by CREPE at different PT iterations, where the intermediate point is introduced at 100k iterations.
 We can see the new constraint is quickly satisfied.

 \paragraph{CREPE on CTMC} We now consider applying CREPE to discrete diffusion.
-Specifically, we consider debiasing classifier-free guidance for mask diffusion, as considered by \citet{lee2025debiasing}.
+In the first example, we consider debiasing CFG for mask diffusion, as considered by \citet{lee2025debiasing}.
 In \Cref{fig:ctmc-mnist-main}, we visualise samples obtained by SMC \citep{lee2025debiasing} and CREPE.
 We can see that both algorithm achieves more plausible samples, with CREPE presenting slightly more sample diversity.

+In the second example, we consider debiasing the CFG for sentiment-controlled text generation using discrete diffusion.
+The goal is to generate text with a specified sentiment (positive or negative) by conditioning on the prompt ``The sentiment of the text is \{negative$|$positive\}''.
+We sweep over target CFG strengths $\in\{1.0, 1.2, 1.4, 1.8\}$.
+Also, since our framework allows arbitrary proposal processes, we sweep over different proposal CFG strengths $\in\{1.0, 1.2, 1.4, 1.8\}$.

+\Cref{fig:text-ctmc-sweep} compares SMC and CREPE across the target strength sweep.
+CREPE maintains substantially better perplexity throughout the range, improving by up to a factor of 5 at $\text{target strength}=1.8$.
+Both methods achieve similar sentiment accuracy, except for CREPE at $(\text{target strength}=1.4,\, \text{proposal strength}=1.0)$ where accuracy drops.
+A possible explanation is that CREPE iteratively refines the current samples, so a poor sample can destabilize performance, whereas mini-batch SMC runs independent batches and is more robust to occasional failures.
+This suggests that CREPE is not immune to instabilities, and further investigation is needed, especially for its application to text.
+To better understand the gain from CREPE, in \Cref{app:ctmc_text_running_average}, we visualize the running average of perplexity and accuracy over CREPE iterations.
+We observe that perplexity steadily decreases.
+This indicates that a standard CFG can distort the text distribution, and CREPE effectively debiases the CFG-induced distortion, producing higher-quality samples with substantially lower perplexity.